Suicide Awareness and Intervention

 $20.00 Or MEMBER PLAN (Starting at $9.99 a month/viewer)

 Tricia is a Registered Social Worker and holds a Master of Social Work and Bachelor of Arts in Psychology and Developmental Studies.
-In addition to training with CTRI, she is a compassionate therapist who specializes in suicide intervention, self-injury, anxiety and depression and neurodevelopmental issues.
+In addition to training with CTRI, she is a compassionate therapist who specializes in suicide intervention, self-injury, anxiety, depression, and neurodevelopmental issues.
+She is also a co-author of our Counseling Insights book.
 Highlights of Tricia’s career include her role in family-centred research and training with Manitoba Family Services, several years as a social worker and therapist for St. Amant Centre, and supporting youth and families in crisis as both therapist and clinical supervisor of the Youth Crisis Stabilization System through MYS.
 Her therapeutic approach is client-centred and trauma informed, drawing upon individual strength and resiliency.
-She has a profound belief in the resiliency of the human spirit, particularly in conditions of relational attunement, connection and support.
+She has a profound belief in the resiliency of the human spirit, particularly in conditions of relational attunement, connection, and support.
 Tricia is skilled in finding a balance between being informative and building connections with her participants while delivering workshops.

 This webinar provides a general overview of the issues surrounding suicide.
 Topics related to myths, risk factors, protective factors, and warning signs will be explored.
 The final portion of the webinar will walk participants through a suicide assessment and intervention process with the goal of assisting viewers to better identify and assist those at risk of suicide.

 Not from the USA?
 Use our currency converting tool to help calculate exchange rates from your country.Currency Converter

 Learning ObjectivesUpon completion of this webinar participants should be able to:

-Identify suicide risk factors and protective factors
+- Identify suicide risk factors and protective factors

-Describe suicide warning signs
+- Describe suicide warning signs

-List statements and questions for responding to a person expressing suicidal thoughts
+- List statements and questions for responding to a person expressing suicidal thoughts